valgrindCTF/website/src/posts/apply.md

     <button type="submit">Submit Application</button>
 </form>

-FYI: If you aren't accepted, there will be no message or communication effort made to let you know you've been rejected.
+FYI: If you aren't accepted after your initial application, there will be no message or communication effort made to let you know you've been rejected.
 Sorry!